After-Hours Emergency Care

 - Unconsciousness

-At our emergency clinic, we offer emergency care for your four-legged family members.
-We are equipped to provide specialized diagnostics, a range of surgical services, and hospitalization.
+At our emergency clinic, we offer emergency care for your pets.
+We are equipped to provide on-site bloodwork, radiographs, urinalysis, specialized diagnostics, a range of surgical services, and hospitalization.

 If you can, it's always best to call us ahead of your arrival, but we understand emergency situations can develop very quickly and that this is not always possible.